 Sir Arthur Evans

 The resulting concrete restorations with their bright colours are certainly iconic, but I wonder how ‘real' they are.
-They are also a source of controversy for many archaeologists.
+The Knossos reconstruction is also a source of controversy for many archaeologists.
 If you have visited the site, leave a comment below to let me know your thoughts!

 You will want to brush up on your ancient Greek mythology, in particular the legends associated with King Minos and the Labyrinth.
 (I recommend trying to get hold of a copy of this book if you can – The Greek Myths by Robert Graves.
 I have many different books about Greek mythology, and this is my favourite).